Building a ReAct Agent with Tools in LangGraph

 Query 2: Compound Multi-Tool Query

-When queried with multiple instructions, the agent executes multiple tools sequentially before formulating the final answer:
+When queried with multiple instructions, the agent runs several tools in turn before writing the final answer:

 PYTHON